Manasa-1229/Deep-Learning-Projects/LSTM/readme.md

-# Speech-to-Text and Story Generation using LSTM Networks
+### LSTM for Text and Speech Processing

-This project explores the use of Long Short-Term Memory (LSTM) networks for two key tasks: speech-to-text conversion and story generation.
-The project demonstrates how LSTMs can be effectively used to process sequential data and generate meaningful text.
+This project explores the application of Long Short-Term Memory (LSTM) networks for two critical tasks: **speech-to-text conversion** and **story generation**.
+LSTMs are a type of recurrent neural network (RNN) particularly well-suited for processing and generating sequences of data, making them ideal for tasks involving text and speech.

+#### Project Overview

+In this project, LSTMs are used to:

+1. **Speech-to-Text Conversion**: Convert spoken language into written text by processing sequential audio data and predicting the corresponding text.
+This task leverages LSTM’s ability to capture the temporal dependencies in audio signals.

+2. **Story Generation**: Generate coherent and contextually relevant stories based on a given prompt.
+LSTMs process the input text and generate new text that follows the learned patterns and structures from the training data.

+#### Computational Constraints

+Due to computational constraints, only **0.05%** of the available data was used for model training and evaluation.
+While this limited the overall dataset size, the project still demonstrates the effectiveness of LSTM networks in handling sequential data and producing meaningful outputs in both speech and text domains.

 ## Project Structure
 /Speech_to_Text_and_Story_Generation